Founded 1991

 African American Special Interest Group (AA-SIG)

-The African-American SIG has been formed to explore the rich history of our ancestors and their experiences.
+The African-American SIG was formed to explore the rich history of our ancestors and their experiences.
 A combination of learning tools (group discussions, computer searches, lectures, presentations, case studies, site visits, etc.) will assist the genealogist in uncovering clues that help tell and document their stories.
 Generations to come will appreciate and enjoy the care that went into preserving this bit of history.